seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - invalid both bounds
 - null

+### toString

+Test cases were created by partitioning the Range object that calls the toString method.
+The partitions were: invalid range, valid range, zero range and a null range.
+Thus, using strong ECT, all 4 cases were tested.
+- Invalid range
+- valid range
+- zero range
+- null range

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage

 ## 4.1 -